 Our nation’s public lands need our support every day.
 With stretched budgets and limited staff, land managers at federal, state and local public lands need all the help they can get.
 That help often comes from nonprofit organizations whose missions are focused on serving public land sites in the nation and the improvement and responsible use of those sites.
 Sometimes these organizations are called Friends Groups, sometimes Cooperating Associations, sometimes, simply a partner.
 They are invaluable in supporting, promoting and helping maintain public lands.

 These volunteer organizations, while dedicated and passionate, are often underfunded and understaffed.
 The National Environmental Education Foundation (NEEF), with generous support from Toyota Motor Sales USA, Inc., seeks to strengthen these organizations and unleash their potential to serve their public lands.
 NEEF’s Every Day Grants will strengthen the stewardship of public lands by strengthening Friends Groups through funding for organizational capacity building.

 If a Friends Group can better engage the public, it can attract more volunteers.
 If it can attract more volunteers, it has a larger base of individuals to ask for support.
 If it can gain more support, it can offer more volunteer events.

 Every Day Capacity Building Grant Proposal Due Dates:

 The Every Day Capacity Building Grants are sponsored by Toyota Motor Sales, USA, Inc. Since 1999, Toyota has been the national corporate sponsor of the National Environmental Education Foundation's (NEEF) National Public Lands Day.
-In 2011, Toyota and NEEF also formed a new partnership to launch the Public Lands Every Day Program - building capacity for friends organizations supporting public lands throughout the nation.
-The Every Day Capacity Building Grants are just one of the great offerings of the Public Lands Every Day Program.
+In 2011, Toyota and NEEF also formed a new partnership to launch Public Lands Every Day - building capacity for friends organizations supporting public lands throughout the nation.
+The Every Day Capacity Building Grants are just one of the great offerings of Public Lands Every Day.